arpitgoswami/Fyle-Website/README.md

-# Fyle Assignment: Internship Landing Page
+# Fyle Website: Internship Landing Page

 Welcome to the Fyle Assignment for the internship application!
 This project involves creating a landing page using HTML, CSS, JavaScript, jQuery, and Bootstrap.
 This README will guide you through the project requirements, setup, and how to get started.